 - adult designee.2

-This is considered an “affirmative defense” in that the minor is admitting alcohol possession, but the possession was justified.
+This is considered an “affirmative defense” in that you are admitting alcohol possession, but the possession was justified.
+From what we have seen, the sworn testimony of one parent is usually sufficient to get the case dropped.

-- called 911 and reported that he (or another person) needed medical help due to alcohol consumption;
+- called 911 and reported that you (or another person) needed medical help due to alcohol consumption;

-- was the first person to make the emergency report; and,
+- were the first person to make the emergency report; and,

 - remained on the scene until medical assistance arrived.3